Medically reviewed by Drugs.com. Last updated on Apr 28, 2022.

 - unusual bleeding or bruising

-- unusual tiredness
+- unusual tiredness or weakness

-- increased excitability
+- increased thirst

 - loss of appetite

-- skin rash
+- darkening of the skin

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.